styletab/ruby-objects-class-methods/README.md

 ## Lab: Making Class Methods

-- Make a class for an animal aside from a cat
+- Make a class for an animal aside from a cat.
-- Create at least two instance methods
+- Create at least two instance methods.
-- Create at least two class methods
+- Create at least two class methods.
-- Bonus: Have an instance method call a class method
+- Bonus: Have an instance method call a class method.

 ## [License](LICENSE)